Rate this article

 • Novel market and customer segmentation or product opportunities — gen AI algorithms can uncover untapped market and customer segments as well as identify new product niches within the target market.

-3. Planning for promotions and campaigns
+7. Planning for promotions and marketing campaigns

 Generative AI technology can also supercharge sales and marketing campaigns of retailers with highly personalized customer loyalty programs and discount structures.
-Smart algorithms analyze customer and reference data to create tailored rewards and incentives cut out for individual customer preferences.
+Smart AI algorithms analyze customer and reference data to create tailored rewards and incentives cut out for individual customer preferences.

 Moreover, gen AI-based tools can get to the bottom of EPoS data and transactional information to unearth actionable insights on sales trends.
 This information can then underpin promotional efforts, inform price strategies, or set the direction for production processes according to the expected demand.

-4. Boosting retail media networks
+8. Boosting retail media networks

 Selling media to advertisers is one of retail’s biggest new trends that has given birth to retail media networks or RMNs.
 RMNs help brands advertise in places naturally inhabited by consumers, while retailers driving the network get to unlock a new revenue stream.

-Within the network, gen AI tools can help advertisers tie together and optimize their ad spend.
+Within the network, generative AI tools can help advertisers tie together and optimize their ad spend.
 Generative artificial intelligence can also analyze the best-performing offerings of advertisers, match them to relevant consumers, and generate campaign configurations to replicate ad success.
 It’s a win-win for both: advertisers get the bang for the buck, while retailers get to generate more RMN revenue.

-5. Supply chain and inventory management
+9. Supply chain and inventory management

 Out of all industries, retail supply chains are the most dynamic due to ever-evolving customer demand, a large number of products, and rapid product life cycles.
 Generative AI adds simplicity to supply chain management by taking over the analytics inherent in the process.